 netsh wlan show profiles

 Step 3: The WiFi networks you are connected to will be displayed.
-Find your network name and type the following command to see the password:
+Find it of your network and type the following command to see the password:

 netsh wlan show profiles WiFi-name key = clear